 Program Fee Payment

 Invoices will be sent via email directly to students (or home institutions for Direct Bill affiliates) upon acceptance.
-Students are encouraged to pay their fees promptly and may make a payment at any time prior to the deadline by using the payment feature on the website.
+Students are encouraged to pay their fees promptly and may also avail of EZC’s Payment Plan Options.

 B. Payment Deadlines